ytm95/machine-learning-project-1/README.md

 ## Further Explorations

 We were constantly faced with the problem of the multiplicity of good models and not enough computational power to find the best model.
-We approached this problem as best as we could with random grid searches and learning from previous Kaggle kernels however, maybe we could further improve our performance by :
+We approached this problem as best as we could with random grid searches and learning from previous Kaggle kernels.
+However, maybe we could further improve our performance by :

 * learning to build neural networks using Spark on clusters to run a wider grid search
 * understand samples of our data better to set better ranges for our hyperparameters